houseofcat/turbocookedrabbit/README.md

 Coming from plain `streadway/amqp` there isn't too much to it.
 Call the right method with the right parameters.

-I have however integrated those relatively painless methods now with a ChannelPool and added a TopologyConfig.json style of support for batch topology creation.
+I have however integrated those relatively painless methods now with a ChannelPool and added a `TopologyConfig` for a JSON style of batch topology creation/binding.

 Creating an Exchange with a `models.Exchange`